faizanmanshad/Bridge-Generator/README.md

 It is dependent on successful family loading.

 Once a component has been successfully loaded into the active Revit document, that component becomes available for mapping.
-The plugin then works from the **actual FamilySymbol loaded in the host Revit document**, rather than keeping temporary external `.rfa` family objects as the long-term source of truth.
+The plugin then works from the **actual FamilySymbol loaded in the host Revit document**, rather than relying on temporary external `.rfa` family objects as the long-term source of truth.

 The purpose of mapping is to allow the user to select the real family parameter that corresponds to a logical bridge dimension.